-In this post, java application development experts will discuss about Jenkins web based build management tool and its requirement in developing projects.
+In this post, java application development experts will discuss Jenkins web-based build management tool and its requirement in developing projects.
 You can read this post and learn how to install Jenkins and make the best use of this management tool.

 The necessity of build tool is to integrate the source code properly which are developed by many people for a single project.
 Each developer works on different modules from the same code base, so frequently the code gets updated.

 If your project is using Maven based build, you can configure Maven for your Project.
-Similarly you can setup any version control which is available from Jenkins.
-You can use CVS, SVN, and GIT etc. So, The Jenkins is not live with one particular tool, based on project requirement, we can customize the Jenkins.
+Similarly, you can set up any version control which is available from Jenkins.
+You can use CVS, SVN, and GIT, etc. So, The Jenkins is not live with one particular tool, based on the project requirement, we can customize the Jenkins.

-I will be explaining following things in this article.
+I will be explaining the following things in this article.

 - Jenkins installation steps.